neondatabase/neon-postgresql-expert/markdown/neon_documentation.md

 If you are migrating from Hasura with Heroku Postgres to Neon, refer to the [Import data from Heroku](/docs/import/import-from-heroku) guide for data import instructions.
 For general data import instructions, see [Import data from Postgres](/docs/import/import-from-postgres).

+## Maximum connections configuration

+In Neon, the maximum number of concurrent connections is defined according to the size of your compute instance.
+For example, a 0.25 vCPU compute in Neon supports 112 connections.
+The connection limit is higher with larger compute sizes (see [How to size your compute](/docs/manage/endpoints#how-to-size-your-compute)).
+You can also enable connection pooling in Neon to support up to 10,000 concurrent connections.
+However, it is important to note that Hasura has a `HASURA_GRAPHQL_PG_CONNECTIONS` setting that limits Postgres connections to `50` by default.
+If you start encountering errors related to "max connections", try increasing the value of this setting as a first step, staying within the connection limit for your Neon compute instance.
+For information about the Hasura connection limit setting, refer to the [Hasura Postgres configuration documentation](https://hasura.io/docs/latest/deployment/performance-tuning/#postgres-configuration).

 <NeedHelp/>